 Aaron Hotfelder is a legal editor at Nolo specializing in employment law and workers' compensation law.
 He has written for Nolo and Lawyers.com since 2011, covering topics ranging from workplace discrimination to unemployment benefits to employee privacy laws.
 He's a member of the National Employment Lawyers Association (NELA).

 Early legal career.
-Prior to joining Nolo as a legal editor, Aaron worked at a small law firm in Columbia, Missouri, representing clients in Social Security disability, long-term disability, and workers’ compensation cases.
+Before joining Nolo as a legal editor, Aaron worked at a small law firm in Columbia, Missouri, representing clients in Social Security disability, long-term disability, and workers’ compensation cases.
 He later spent three years serving as an employment law consultant for a human resources and benefits compliance firm.

 Education.
 Aaron received his law degree in 2010 from the University of Missouri School of Law.
 He holds a B.S. in criminal justice from Truman State University, known by some as the "Harvard of Northeast Missouri."